Template

 - Conflicting file

-template doesnt create a some-file.js
+If the react-component template doesnt create a some-file.js then the

 original file will be left in place and not touched.